 We account for performance-based revenue in accordance with ASC 606-10-32, Accounting for Management Fees Based on a Formula, by recognizing performance fees and allocations as revenue only when it is certain that the fee income is earned and payable pursuant to the relevant agreements.
 In certain arrangements, we are only entitled to receive performance fees and allocations when the return on assets under management exceeds certain benchmark returns or other performance targets.
-We record performance fees and allocations as a component of revenue.
+We record performance fees and allocations as a component of revenue once the performance fee has crystallized.
+As a result, there is no estimate or variability in the consideration when revenue is recorded.